 2012-13: Murphy de-committed from Merrimack over the summer and in September announced he would attend the University of North Dakota in 2013-14.
 He had 71 points in 50 games for Penticton, tying Chilliwack’s Luke Esposito for third most in the BCHL.
 He scored 23 goals with a team-high 48 assists and had 50 penalty minutes.
 Penticton finished first in the Interior Division and reached the playoff finals — falling to Mainland Division champion Surrey.
 Murphy scored 5 goals with 6 assists and 12 penalty minutes in 15 playoff games.
 He also skated for Canada West in the 2012 U19 World Junior A Challenge and scored 3 goals with 3 assists and 10 penalty minutes in four games.
 Not listed among the 210 North American skaters in Central Scouting’s final rankings, Murphy was selected by Nashville in the seventh round (185th overall) of the 2013 NHL Draft.

 Murphy plays a high-tempo style of hockey, utilizing good speed, grit, and tenacity.
-He also has some crafty offensive skills and an above average shooting ability.
-His size at 5’10 is a bit undersized by NHL standards, but he works his speed well to get pucks in deep and get on the forecheck.
-He has a game that is made for college hockey, and his commitment to University of North Dakota should serve him well in his development
+He has some crafty offensive skills and an above average shooting ability.
+He is a bit undersized by NHL standards but works his speed well to get pucks in deep and get on the forecheck.